eginer/quantum_package/docs/source/modules/ao_one_e_integrals.rst

     File: :file:`ao_mono_ints.irp.f`

-    array of the mono electronic hamiltonian on the AOs basis : sum of the kinetic and nuclear electronic potential
+    Array of the one-electron Hamiltonian on the |AO| basis.